tahaafzal5/zero2prod/README.md

 ## New Query
 * Whenever a new sqlx query is added to the code, run `cargo sqlx prepare` to generate a query for the offline version of the db (used in Github actions)

+## Add a new migration
+`sqlx migrate add <migration name>`

+## Apply the migrations to the local, development database
+`sqlx migrate run` while the docker container is running.

+## Migrate the production database on Digital Ocean
+`DATABASE_URL=DIGITAL-OCEAN-DB-CONNECTION-STRING sqlx migrate run`